j1yoo/j1yoo.github.io/_posts/2019-02-13-hand-rolling_ols.md

 To illustrate how to calculate ordinary least squares (OLS) by hand, I am going to use the dataset provided by Nerlove (1963) "Returns to Scale in Electricity Supply" which is publically available at EconPapers (https://econpapers.repec.org/paper/bocbocins/nerlove63.htm).

-Let's first import the data into R using [the 'foreign'](https://cran.r-project.org/web/packages/foreign/foreign.pdf) package and take a glance.
+Let's first import the data into R and take a glance.

 ```r